sanity-io/nextjs-blog-cms-sanity-v3/README.md

 Using GROQ Webhooks Next.js can rebuild pages that have changed content.
 It rebuilds so fast it can almost compete with Preview Mode.

-Create a secret and give it a value the same way you did for `SANITY_STUDIO_PREVIEW_SECRET` in [Step 4](#add-the-preview-secret-environment-variable).
+Create a secret and give it a value the same way you did for `NEXT_PUBLIC_PREVIEW_SECRET` in [Step 4](#add-the-preview-secret-environment-variable).
 It's used to verify that webhook payloads came from Sanity infra, and set it as the value for `SANITY_REVALIDATE_SECRET`:

 ```bash
 npx vercel env add SANITY_REVALIDATE_SECRET